-Assuming your robot can be controlled via IFTTT, then with a bit of trial and error, you should be able to get Z-wave and your Robotic Vacuum Cleaner to work in sync.
+Assuming your robot can be controlled via IFTTT, then with a bit of trial and error, you should be able to sync your Robotic Vacuum Cleaner.

 Being able to interface with voice-activated tech means the future is already here and this put it’s ahead of most of the competition.